enthought/redocstring/README.txt

-RefactorDoc: Docstring refactor shpinx extension
+RefactorDoc: Docstring refactor sphinx extension
 ================================================

 The RefactorDoc extension parses the function and class docstrings as